-Ransomware is a real threat for traditional IT infrastructure because the hardware storage used in PCs, servers and NAS devices have no built-in versioning and protection mechanism against malware.
+Ransomware is a very real threat for on-premises IT infrastructure because the hardware storage used in physical servers typically has no built-in versioning, immutability and anti-malware.

-Unlike the on-premise infrastructure, Microsoft 365 cloud applications have native versioning, recovery tools, and anti-malware built into them.
-Does this make M365 data immune from the ransomware?
-The short answer is yes, in many cases.
+Unlike on-premises infrastructure, Microsoft 365 cloud applications have native versioning, data recovery tools, and anti-malware built into them.

-In this blog post we will review the existing evidence from 2015-2020 ransomware attacks, analyze the scope of Microsoft 365 ransomware protection and discuss how ransomware may circumvent these built-in protection & recovery mechanisms.
+In this blog post we will review evidence from 2015-2022 ransomware attacks, discuss the scope of Microsoft 365 ransomware protection and the evolution of ransomware which threatens Microsoft 365 data.

-There has been no knows cases of ransomware encryption attacks on Microsoft 365 data or other cloud applications.
+There has so far been no knows cases of ransomware attacks targeting Microsoft 365 data or other cloud applications.
 While some ransomware strains target specific data types (backup tapes, enterprise database servers, etc), no ransomware specializes in cloud data sources or M365 yet.

 There is no evidence of any successful ransomware attacks on Microsoft (Office 365) or other SaaS applications

-For example, Ryuk ransomware is known to target financial data and database servers in an attempt to focus on the most valuable data.
-Other ransomware strains such as Netwalker attack backup data repositories in order to inhibit victims’ ability to recover data without paying the ransom.
+For example, Ryuk ransomware (see section 2 for details) is known to target financial data and database servers in an attempt to encrypt the most valuable data.
+Other ransomware strains, such as Netwalker, are known to attack backup data repositories in order to inhibit the victims’ ability to recover without paying the ransom.

 Files encrypted locally can be synched to M365 Site/OneDrive